THE HARDY WOMEN'S SOCIETY

 • Contact

-In 1898, three inquisitive students at the Tremlett College for Women on Antheia Island near Maine discover a body dashed against the forbidden cliffs.
-Sherlock Holmes-obsessed Ada Gentry Adair leads her two best friends into the untamed depths of the island to uncover the truth behind a string of mysterious deaths and disappearances.
-This is the first book based on the adventures of the three founders of the Hardy Women's Society as discovered in the HWS archives at Tremlett College.
+In 1903, an inquisitive student at the Tremlett Women's College on Antheia Island near Maine discovers a body dashed against the forbidden cliffs.
+Sherlock Holmes-obsessed Ada Gentry Adair delves into the untamed depths of the island to uncover the truth behind a string of mysterious deaths and disappearances.
+This is the first book based on the adventures of the founders of the Hardy Women's Society as discovered in the HWS archives at Tremlett College.
 The novel has not yet been released.

 The Authors